beyond-btc/documentation/docs/faq.md

 :::info Discover More with AI

-New to [Beyond](https://beyond.tech or seeking deeper insights?
-Explore [Beyond.tech](s), our proprietary GPT-mode AI assistant.
+New to [Beyond](https://beyond.tech) or seeking deeper insights?
+Meet the [Beyond Intern](https://intern.beyond.tech), our proprietary GPT-mode AI assistant.
 Available for text or voice queries through the [OpenAI mobile app](https://openai.com/blog/introducing-the-chatgpt-app-for-ios), it provides comprehensive insights into all things Beyond.

 For a more personal connection, immerse yourself in our vibrant community on Discord and [connect directly with our team](https://connect.beyond.tech.